 The Executive Director does not receive director's fees and is paid based on his service agreement with the Company.
-In setting the remuneration packages of the Executive Director, the Company takes into account the performance of the Group and that of the Executive Director which is aligned with long term interest of the Group.
-The RC has reviewed and approved the service agreement of the Executive Director which is valid for 3 years.
-The current service agreement is entered into with the Company on 27 January 2014.
+In setting the remuneration package of the Executive Director, the Company takes into account the performance of the Group and that of the Executive Director which is aligned with long-term interest of the Group.
+The RC has reviewed and approved the service agreement of the Executive Director which is valid for 3 years from 1 February 2017.
 Service tenure is not excessively long and there is no onerous termination clause.

-Key management personnel's remuneration is set in accordance with a remuneration framework comprising basic salary (including a variable bonus and benefits-in-kind).
+Key management personnel's remuneration is set in accordance with a remuneration framework comprising basic salary, variable bonus and benefits-in-kind.